 E-stim A gentle and efficient treatment.
 Micro-currents are attached to needles.
 For example, this is especially effective to dispel pain and aide muscle tone.
 The sensation is of slight vibration or nothing else but the usual relaxation of an acupuncture treatment.

 Facial Rejuvenation: Teeny bitsy Japanese needles are used.
 By stimulating collagen production, blood and energy flow wrinkles, puffiness, fine lines, facial sagging and discoloration are reduced.
+This treatment involves full body needling and is best in a set of 10 treatments, 2 times a week.

-NON-NEEDLE HEALING MODALITIES
+NON-NEEDLE HEALING MODALITIES DURING PANDEMIC TIMES

 Moxa: This may be used to unblock and rid the body of invasive elements, but also to warm and revive deep within the body places which are, essentially, cold.
 So it is good for stiff muscles, also certain aging processes where to tap into the inner strength warming is needed.

 Cupping: Glass cups void of air are placed on the body creating a suction affect that many find very soothing.
 Cups are often used on the back, and ease muscular tension or soft tissue injuries anywhere.
 Helps also to rid the body of common cold, flu, or headaches, or a constitutional build up of heat, for example.
+Not available at this time.

 A plan: On your first and ongoing treatments we will look at foods and lifestyle habits to aide your healing.
 You may get a movement, sound or self-massage piece just for you and your needs.